-- 3.3 In some areas of the town it is considered that ease of access by passenger transport, and access to daytime public parking, might allow for lower levels of parking to be provided for non-residential uses.
-Adoption of the standards above without further reduction would over-provide in locations where non-car accessibility is good or, just as importantly, can be improved. - 3.4 Accessibility zones are shown in Map $2^{(3)}$ and are based on the availability of passenger transport.
+- 3.4 In some areas of the town, the ease of access by passenger transport and access to daytime public parking allows for lower levels of parking to be provided for private non-residential uses.
+Adoption of the standards above without further reduction would over-provide in locations where non-car accessibility is good or, just as importantly, can be improved. - 3.5 Accessibility zones are shown in Map $2^{(3)}$ and are based on the proximity of passenger transport.